spack/spack/lib/spack/docs/basic_usage.rst

    means two things.
 First, environment modification are applied in the order they are specified in the configuration file.
-Second, you cannot express environment modifications that require mixing different commands, i.e. you cannot `set` one variable, than `prepend-path` to another one, and than again `set` a third one.
+Second, you cannot express environment modifications that require mixing different commands, i.e. you cannot `set` one variable, then `prepend-path` to another one, and then again `set` a third one.

 ^^^^^^^^^^^^^^^^^^^^^^^